ctoec/component-library/README.md

 ## To use this library

 1. `yarn add @ctoec/component-library`
+1. Import the stylesheets in your application with `import '@ctoec/component-library/dist/assets/styles/index.scss'`
 1. `import { ComponentOfYourChoice } from @ctoec/component-library`

 ## Publishing

 1. Increment version in `package.json`
 1. `yarn build`
-2. `npm publish` (If this is the first time, you will need to authenticate yourself by running `npm login`)
+1. `npm publish` (If this is the first time, you will need to authenticate yourself by running `npm login`)